 Few years ago I bought the One Ring roleplaying game.
 I had a hard time finding interested players here in Iceland to try the game out with me, since many I talked to didn’t like that fact that the system used a set of novelty dice, despite that these dice were just a slightly modified set of d6’s and d12’s.

 Then Fantasy Flight published their version of Star Wars roleplaying game, laden with all sorts of novelty dice.
-Many of the same players decided to let their prejudice aside and tried the game, and like it.
+Many of the same players decided to let their prejudice aside and tried the game, and liked it.
 In fact, liked it a lot.

 I admit, I’ve been skeptical towards games that use their own set of dice, since I often feel that this is a way of getting more money from the players.
 Why use dice that contain some special form of symbols, instead of those dice that are frequently used by other games?